Byron1z/managing-ad-B1z/README.md

 <h3>Password Reset</h3>
 <p>

-  After the failed login attempts, you could reset the Password for the end-user here,
+  After the failed login attempts, you could reset the Password for the end-user here.

   Set a temporary password for the end-user that complies with the company's password policy.

-  Right-click the user and select the "Reset Password" option.
+  Right-click the user and select the "**Reset Password**" option.
 Then, attempt to log in with it.
 </p>
 <p>
    <img src="https://i.imgur.com/2py9SSb.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>